Fayetteville’s law community is unlike any other. Having a lawyer who understands the unique landscape can help provide the best results possible.

 There’s a saying about Fayetteville that it’s difficult to attain escape velocity from Fayetteville, and I found that to be true.
 I’ve moved a couple of times.
 I was in the military and came back.
 I moved to Houston, and that lasted for two years, and I came back.
 Fayetteville is a place that I tried to escape from just because I grew up here, but there is no place on the planet that is like it.
 There is no place around Northwest Arkansas that has what Fayetteville has.

-In addition to the obvious things like the University, culture and physical beauty of the town, there is a mindset here that is unique.
+In addition to the obvious things like the University, culture, and physical beauty of the town, there is a mindset here that is unique.
 It’s very much live and let live.
 The Fayetteville Police Department has a piece of that.
 You don’t see the kinds of abuse here that you see in other places.
 The Fayetteville Police Department goes out of their way for most people that they encounter not to arrest them.
 If there’s a way not to do it, they won’t.
-You have to drive 15 minutes from here to find other types of law enforcement.
+You only have to drive 15 minutes from here to find other types of law enforcement.

 One of the things that I like about doing criminal law is that I know who my opposing counsel is going to be within a double handful of people.
 We’re all friends and get along.
 There are no special favors, but it’s a much easier way to practice law when you don’t have to establish relationships every time you get a new case.
 Being credible and dependable in cases helps with prompt and favorable resolution.